memoConnect/badWords/README.md

 badWords
 ========

-Here we collect bad content we do want to see as content in our cameoNet public user profiles
+Here we collect bad content we do not want to see as content in our cameoNet public user profiles

 We used these sources:
 * http://forum.chip.de/programmierung-allgemein/badwordliste-fuer-gaestebuch-1119380.html#post6739239